grtoverflow/PC-Malloc/README.md

 void* pc_calloc(int type, size_t nmemb, size_t sz);
 void pc_free(void *p);
 ```
 The first parameter "int type" is the description of cache demand.
 The current version of PC-Malloc supports two types of cache demand, namely RESTRICT\_MAPPING and OPEN\_MAPPING.
 The RESTRICT\_MAPPING is used for low-locality chunks, and OPEN\_MAPPING is used for high-locality chunks.
 Please be caution, if RESTRICT\_MAPPING is mistakenly assigned to a high-locality chunk, the chunk’s cache miss may increase, and may significantly decrease system performance.
 If the user is uncertain about the locality of a given chunk, it is highly recommended to use the standard interface, or set "type" to OPEN\_MAPPING in a conservative way.
-For more details about the RESTRICT\_MAPPING and OPEN\_MAPPING, please see section "Background of Page coloring".

 Setup